How to Resize Images in Google Sheets

 -

 Under Select File Attributes to list, check Image Preview.
-You can also check File Name Linked to URL, File URL, or File Size (MB) to log image attributes alongside each preview in the same row.
+You can also check File Name Linked to URL, File URL, or File Size (MB) to log image attributes alongside each preview.

 -